jbrathwa/OKR-App/README.md

 ## GoalSync OKR Application
-- OKR is objective key-results application to keep track of your goal with metrics.
+- OKR is objective key-results application to keep track of your goal.

 ### Features
 - ✅ Create Objectives – Users can add new objectives with a title and description.